prcutler/castopod-user-guide/docs/instance/add-podcast.md

 # Create or import a podcast

 You can create a new podcast or import an existing podcast into Castopod in the Podcasts section.
+If you are adding a second podcast to Castopod, see the [Home page documentation](../website/home.md) for how that will change your home page.

 From the left hand navigation sidebar, press the `+` sign to the right of Podcasts to create your first podcast.